-[CURRENT Preamble] Portland Public Schools recognizes students, parents/guardians, and all who reside within the broader PPS community as essential partners. in the educational process.
-These important partners must have the opportunity to make their concerns known to the dDistrict.
-Maintaining strong relationships includes having a fair, accessible process in which complaints can be addressed in a timely manner.
-Portland Public Schools welcomes expressions of concern as opportunities to learn, clarify our intentions, and engage in continuous improvement to benefit all students.
+Portland Public Schools recognizes students, parents/guardians, and the broader PPS community as essential partners in the educational process.
+These important partners must have the opportunity to make their concerns known to the Modes in Journal Public Schools welcomes expressions of concern as opportunities to learn, clarify our intentions, and engage in continuous improvement to benefit all students.

-Whenever possible, the District encourages members of the community to attempt to resolve concerns should be resolved informally through communication with the school or department directly involved in the issue.
-If this approach does not resolve the concerns, the District-provides a formal complaint process.(hyperlink) The Board intends that eThe District will-Complaints should be resolved complaints as expeditiously quickly as possible and in compliance with state law.
+Whenever possible, concerns should be resolved informally through direct communication with the school or department directly-involved in the issue.
+If this approach does not resolve the concerns, the District provides a formal complaint process.
+The Board intends that eComplaints should be resolved as expeditiously quickly as possible and in compliance with state law.

 The District serves a diverse community of students and parents/guardians.
-The Racial-Educational Equity Policy 2.10.010-P provides: "The District shall welcome and empower students and families, including underrepresented families of color (including those whose first language may not be English) as essential partners in their student's education, school planning and District decision making.
+The Racial Educational Equity Policy 2.10.010-P provides: "The District shall welcome and empower students and families, including underrepresented families of color (including those whose first language may not be English) as essential partners in their student's education, school planning and District decision-making.
 The District shall create welcoming environments that reflect and support the racial and ethnic diversity of the student population and community."
-The District's goal is to have a complaint process that is must be implemented in a manner that is accessible to, and welcoming of, all of our students, parents/guardians, and PPS community members.
-All-parties to the complaint process will be treated, and will treat others, with dignity and respect.
+The complaint process must be implemented in a manner that is accessible to, and welcoming of, all of our students, parents/guardians, and PPS community members.
+All parties to the complaint process will be treated, and will treat others, with dignity and respect.